Palpatine: In popular culture

 With the premiere of Return of the Jedi and the prequel films and the accompanying merchandising campaign, Palpatine became an icon in American popular culture.
-Kenner/Hasbro produced and marketed a series of action figures of the character from 1983 to 2005.
-According to John Shelton Lawrence and Robert Jewett, "These action figures allow children ('4 & up') to handle the symbols of the Force."

 Academics have debated the relationship of Palpatine to modern culture.
 Religion scholars Ross Shepard Kraemer, William Cassidy, and Susan Schwartz compare Palpatine and Star Wars heroes to the theological concept of dualism.
 They insist, "One can certainly picture the evil emperor in Star Wars as Satan, complete with his infernal powers, leading his faceless minions such as his red-robed Imperial Guards."
 Lawrence and Jewett argue that Vader killing Palpatine in Return of the Jedi represented "the permanent subduing of evil".
 However, according to director J. J. Abrams, Palpatine's return in The Rise of Skywalker represented the idea that evil can return as a result of complacency.
 He said, "I think the idea that if we are not careful, the evil — the ultimate evil — will rise again."

 Since Return of the Jedi and the prequel films, Palpatine's name has been invoked as a caricature in politics.
 A Seattle Post-Intelligencer editorial noted that anti-pork bloggers were caricaturing West Virginia Senator Robert Byrd as "the Emperor Palpatine of pork", with Senator Ted Stevens of Alaska having "clear aspirations to be his Darth Vader."
 The charge followed a report that linked a secret hold on the Federal Funding Accountability and Transparency Act of 2006 to the two senators.
 Politicians have made comparisons as well.
 In 2005, Democratic Senator Frank Lautenberg of New Jersey compared Republican Majority Leader Bill Frist of Tennessee to Palpatine in a speech on the Senate floor, complete with a visual aid.

 A Fox News editorial stated "no cultural icon can exist without someone trying to stuff it into a political ideology.
 The Star Wars saga, the greatest pop culture icon of the last three decades, is no exception...
 Palpatine's dissolution of the Senate in favor of imperial rule has been compared to Julius Caesar's marginalization of the Roman Senate, Hitler's power-grabs as chancellor on his way to becoming a dictator, Franklin D. Roosevelt's failed court-packing scheme and the creation of a perceived Imperial Presidency in the United States."

 On the Internet

-In the mid-late 2010s, the character became the subject of various internet memes, emphasizing certain lines of dialogue the character spoke in Star Wars: Episode III – Revenge of the Sith.
+In the mid-late 2010s, Palpatine became the subject of various internet memes, which referenced certain lines of dialogue he spoke in Revenge of the Sith.